Nicolas Lysandrou on Unsplash

 In part 1 we shone a spotlight on established organisations such as GDS and LEGO.
 But what is the benefit of a research mindset for startups?

 At Nightingale, we have worked with a number of startups based in a range of industries, from retail analytics, to parking and EV (electric vehicle) charging management.
 For the most part, these companies were at the very beginning of their journeys, developing completely new products and services.

 In startups, the focus is often on developing an MVP (minimum viable product) as quickly as possible and getting it out to the market to get feedback and iterate the design.
 The goal is to achieve product-market fit by shaping and iterating the product design to more closely fit the demands and needs of the target market.

 The danger of this approach is that, if an MVP (minimum viable product) is created without research, a huge amount of assumptions may be made about what users need - assumptions that may be totally incorrect.
 These incorrect assumptions may mean that the entire concept of the product is flawed and no amount of iteration will ever make it successful - the outcome being that the product ends up on the huge pile of failed startup ventures.

 A startup with a research mindset doesn't run headlong into the market with a potentially flawed product - instead, they step back, gather insight, create and test prototypes and make informed, evidence-based decisions.

-We support startups in developing this mindset by working with them to look carefully at their goals, their market, their users and their business model, to think early and in-depth about the future of their product and their company in order to set themselves a clear path to success.
+We support startups in developing this mindset by working with them to look carefully at their goals, their market, their users and their business model, to think early and in-depth about the future of their product and their company to set themselves a clear path to success.